immcantation/changeo/docs/standard.rst

 Schema.
 To learn about this format, the valid field names and their expected values, visit the AIRR-C `Rearrangement Schema documentation site <https://docs.airr-community.org/en/latest/datarep/rearrangements.html>`__.

-The Change-O standard is a tab-delimited file format (``.tab``) with a set of predefine column names.
+The Change-O standard is a tab-delimited file format (``.tab``) with a set of predefined column names.
 The standardized column names used by the Change-O format are shown in the table below.
 Most tools do not require every column.
 The columns required by, and added by, each individual tool are described in the :ref:`commandline usage <Usage>` documentation.
-If a columns contains multiple entries, such as ambiguous V segment assignments, these nested extries are delimited by commas.
+If a column contains multiple entries, such as ambiguous V gene assignments, these nested extries are delimited by commas.
 The ordering of the columns does not matter.

 An API for input and output of the Change-O format is provide in